 When extracting the SSS/DIS/EDIABAS from the BMW Master DVD, it stops and gives me message "Incorrect Function", or I see a CRC error.
 What does this mean?

 This happens when the DVD reader you are using fails to properly switch to the second layer in the Dual-Layer DVD.
 This can happen if the DVD reader is older, and/or is not in perfect condition, or is incompatible with Dual-Layer DVD stock.
-There are three ways to get around this; copy the file using the drag-and-drop method to your C:\BMWISO folder and contact us to help you extract the file, Swap out the DVD reader for a functioning model (when copy fails as well, this is the only good, fast option), or contact us to arrange a download of the SSS file from our server.
+There are three ways to get around this; copy the file using the drag-and-drop method to your a folder on the hard drive and contact us to help you extract the file, Swap out the DVD reader for a functioning model (when copy fails as well, this is the only good, fast option), or contact us to arrange a download of the SSS file from our server.
 The files are encrypted, so we will need to assist in the extraction if done manually.
 The problem could of course be a scratched or dirty DVD, but usually it's fault of the reader.

 To try and eliminate some instances of this issue occurring we have modified the compressed files to attempt to overcome this in the majority of instances.